beautyjoy/beautyjoy.github.io/summer-pd/index.md

  </tbody>
 </table>

-Continuing in 2019, NC State University and The Citadel are partnering to offer PD on integrated project-based lessons that integrate computational thinking, BJC-style, into STEM courses for middle and high school.
+**NC and SC teachers ONLY**: Continuing in 2019, NC State University and The Citadel are partnering to offer PD on integrated project-based lessons that integrate computational thinking, BJC-style, into STEM courses for middle and high school.
 One large 5-day workshop will be offered in Charleston, SC June 24-28.
 For more information, please email us at [pd@bjc.berkeley.edu][pd-email].

 [infosys]: https://www.infosys.com/infosys-foundation/
 [pathfinders]: https://infy.com/Pathfinders

 ## Regional BJC PD Model

 [Professor Tiffany Barnes][tiffany] at NC State University leads our efforts to provide regional BJC professional development workshops at universities around the United States.
-These workshops have been offered since 2012 at low or no cost to teachers with support from the National Science Foundation (grants [13469222][nsf-1] and [1542922][nsf-2]), Donors Choose, and Infosys Foundation USA.
+These workshops have been offered since 2012 at low or no cost to teachers with support from the National Science Foundation (grants [13469222][nsf-1] and [1542922][nsf-2]), DonorsChoose, and Infosys Foundation USA.

 BJC PD Workshops are led by BJC Master Teachers who have attended a BJC summer PD workshop, taught the BJC course in high school, and participate in our ongoing "Train the Trainer" professional development program.
 The workshop content is based on the BJC curriculum, but is designed to also prepare teachers for facilitating hands-on programming labs, supporting collaboration, and creating equitable opportunities for students to learn computing.